shoumodip/fm.vim/README.md

 A hyper-extensible minimal file manager for Vim.
 This aims to solve all of the bugs and issues I have encountered when attempting to use Netrw.

 ## Pros
-- Extremely minimal, only 444 SLOC.
+- Extremely minimal, less than 500 SLOC.
 Compare that to netrw (over 10000).
 - Necessary features are built in with smarter (imho) implementations.
 - Edit mode, just this should be enough.
 (Check description below)
 - Configurable and completely scriptable.
 (See the API documentation below)